Are you looking for ways to improve the loading speed of your WordPress e-commerce website?

-Therefore, your your WordPress designer must ensure that the processes for backup and crawlers must run only during low traffic times.
+Therefore, your WordPress designer must ensure that the processes for backup and crawlers must run only during low-traffic times.

 #5 Show Excerpts Instead Of Full Content

-By default, your WordPress website displays full content for the articles on homepage and archives.
+By default, your WordPress website displays full content for the articles on the homepage and archives.

-Ask your WordPress developer to set your website to show excerpts instead of full content.
+Ask your WordPress developer to set your website to show excerpts instead of the full content.